SynApps/trackman/README.md

-# Bombero
+# Trackman

-Bombero is a Heroku add-on that lets you handle your maintenance and error pages with the rest of your app and hosts the production version of those files on Amazon S3.
+Trackman is a Heroku add-on that lets you handle your maintenance and error pages with the rest of your app and hosts the production version of those files on Amazon S3.

 * It works with rails-like conventions that can be overriden if necessary.
 * It is rack-based.